Ionization energy: Atoms: values and trends

 Large jumps in the successive molar ionization energies occur when passing noble gas configurations.
 For example, as can be seen in the table above, the first two molar ionization energies of magnesium (stripping the two 3s electrons from a magnesium atom) are much smaller than the third, which requires stripping off a 2p electron from the neon configuration of Mg^{2+}.
 That 2p electron is much closer to the nucleus than the 3s electrons removed previously.

 Ionization energies peak in noble gases at the end of each period in the periodic table of elements and, as a rule, dip when a new shell is starting to fill.

 Ionization energy is also a periodic trend within the periodic table.
 Moving left to right within a period, or upward within a group, the first ionization energy generally increases, with exceptions such as aluminium and sulfur in the table above.
 As the nuclear charge of the nucleus increases across the period, the electrostatic attraction increases between electrons and protons, hence the atomic radius decreases, and the electron cloud comes closer to the nucleus because the electrons, especially the outermost one, are held more tightly by the higher effective nuclear charge.

-On moving downward within a given group, the electrons are held in higher-energy shells with higher principal quantum number n, further from the nucleus and therefore are more loosely bound so that the ionization energy decreases.
+On moving downward within a given group, the electrons are held in higher-energy shells with higher principal quantum number n, farther from the nucleus and therefore are more loosely bound so that the ionization energy decreases.
 The effective nuclear charge increases only slowly so that its effect is outweighed by the increase in n.